4Catalyzer/found/README.md

 The transition hook function receives the location to which the user is attempting to navigate as its argument.
 Return `true` or `false` from this function to allow or block the transition respectively.
 Return a string to display a default confirmation dialog to the user.
 Return a nully value to use the next transition hook if present, or else allow the transition.
 Return a promise to defer allowing or blocking the transition until the promise resolves; you can use this to display a custom confirmation dialog.

-If you want to run your transition hooks when the user attempts to leave the page, set `useBeforeUnload` to `true` in `historyOptions` when creating your router component class, or when creating the farce history store enhancer.
+If you want to run your transition hooks when the user attempts to leave the page, set `useBeforeUnload` to `true` in `historyOptions` when creating your router component class, or when creating the Farce history store enhancer.
 If this option is enabled, your transition hooks will be called with a `null` location when the user attempts to leave the page.
 In this scenario, the transition hook must return a non-promise value.

 The [transition hook usage example](/examples/transition-hook) demonstrates the use of transition hooks in more detail, including the use of the `useBeforeUnload` option.

 #### Redux integration

-found uses Redux to manage all serializable state. farce uses Redux actions for navigation.
+Found uses Redux to manage all serializable state.
+Farce uses Redux actions for navigation.
 As such, you can also access those serializable parts of the routing state from the store state, and you can navigate by dispatching actions.

 To access the current routing state, connect to the `resolvedMatch` property of the `foundReducer` state.
-To navigate, dispatch the appropriate actions from farce.
+To navigate, dispatch the appropriate actions from Farce.

 ```js
 import { Actions as FarceActions } from 'farce';